sagemath/trac_to_gh/Issue 7973.md

 # Issue 7973: Documentation for submitting a patch is overly confusing

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/7973

 Original creator: gaer